atmaikinni/namestoad/README.md

 # namestoad
-a program that automatically converts data (name of employee) to the RMRAIL AD standart
+a program that automatically converts data (name of employee) to the RMRAIL AD standard